 Immigration: How To Extend Your UK Visa – Coronavirus

-Today the Home Office updated its advice for visa customers.
-If you are in the UK and your visa is due to expire before 31 July 2020, we’ve shared the Home Office’s latest guidance below.
+If you are in the UK and your visa is due to expire before 31 July 2020, find the latest Home Office guidance below.

 If you’re in the UK and your leave expires between 24 January 2020 and 31 July 2020

-If your current visa is due to expire in May, June or July, it will be extended.
-In an update on 22 May, the Home Office confirmed that if your visa is due to expire it will be extended to 31 July 2020, if you cannot leave the UK because of travel restrictions or self-isolation related to coronavirus (COVID-19).
+The Home Office has confirmed that if your visa is due to expire it will be extended to 31 July 2020, if you cannot leave the UK because of travel restrictions or self-isolation related to coronavirus (COVID-19).
 This applies if you cannot leave the UK at present but are not planning to stay in the UK in the long term.

 How To Apply For An Extension